StarCynthia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword:  script that Display all the lines in the file /etc/passwd that do not contain the pattern “bin” A Script that Display all lines of the file /etc/ssh/sshd_config starting with a letter
 19-AZ: A script that Replace all characters A and c from input to Z and e respectively.
+20-hiago: A script that Create a script that removes all letters c and C from input.